jolars/moloch/docs/index.md

 \usecolortheme{seahorse}   % or your preferred color theme
 ```

-Please note that [moloch]{.sans-serif} may not use all the colors defined in
+Please note that Moloch may not use all the colors defined in your favourite
-your favourite Beamer color theme.
-In particular, [moloch]{.sans-serif} does not
+Beamer color theme.
+In particular, Moloch does not set a background color for
-set a background color for the title; this will cause issues when using color
+the title; this will cause issues when using color themes like `whale` which set
-themes like `whale` which set a white foreground for the title.
+a white foreground for the title.

 ## Notes on Second Screen

 If you use the `[show notes on second screen]` option built in to Beamer and
-compile with , text on slides following the first section slide may be rendered
+compile with XeLaTeX, text on slides following the first section slide may be
-in white instead of the regular colour.
+rendered in white instead of the regular colour.
 This is due to
 [a bug](http://tex.stackexchange.com/questions/288408/) in Beamer or  itself.
 You can work around it either by compiling with  or by adding the following code
 to your preamble to reset the text color on each slide.